Best Galaxy Z Fold 3 pre-order deals

 Over its predecessor, the Galaxy Z Fold 3's screen is up to 29% brighter without compromising battery life.
 For increased durability, it has an armor aluminum construction, gorilla glass screen and is IPX8 water resistant.

-With Qualcomm's Snapdragon 888 octa-core CPU inside and S Pen support, the Galaxy Z Fold 3 is the ultimate multitasking phablet.
+With Qualcomm's Snapdragon 888 octa-core CPU inside, 12GB of RAM and S Pen support, the Galaxy Z Fold 3 is the ultimate multitasking phablet.